vsv9876/shsh/README.md

    of very significant working data, where CMS (git or mercurial) is not appropriate - photoarchives, home directory, document collections, etc.

-ddwipe.sh - wrapper for dd,
+ddwipe.sh - wrapper for dd
  - safely (real) destroy confidential data
  - test new flash media for real write speed